womanonrails/presentation-functional-programming-in-ruby/presentation.md

 class: middle

-### 3. Lambda can return value even the creation context is gone
+### 3. Lambda can return value even if the creation context is gone

 ```ruby
 def first(closure)